Remarkable Walk from Sauvabelin to the Cité

 Take the m2 metro from the Lausanne Tourisme information office in Ouchy or the railway station as far as the stop for “Bessières”.
 As you leave the metro make your way to the “Bessières” stop for bus no. 16 by taking the lift and crossing the bridge on the right-hand pavement.
 The bus stop is at the end of the bridge.
 There are 4 buses per hour from Monday to Saturday, and 2 on Sundays.
 Leave this bus at the “Lac de Sauvabelin” stop and start your walk

 Lac Sauvabelin was created in 1888.
 Since that time, the citizens of Lausanne have taken Sunday walks there and in winter they used to come to skate.
-Today one can cross it by boat in the summer months or one can stroll around the edge and encounter some quite unusual animals in the vicinity: woolly pigs, grey cows and even a few «booted goats»… not to mention the bats, when night falls.
+Today one can stroll around the edge and encounter some quite unusual animals in the vicinity: woolly pigs, grey cows and even a few «booted goats»… not to mention the bats, when night falls.

 The Tour de Sauvabelin was built in 2003 using wood cut from local forests.
 This building, 35-metres in height, provides a unique 360º panoramic view over the city, the lake, the mountains and the neighbouring countryside.
 It is well worth the effort of climbing the 151 steps of this pretty spiral staircase in order to enjoy the varied landscapes.